RITRedteam/ritredteam.github.io/README.md

 ## Local Development

+### Using Docker
+Simply run `docker-compose up` in the directory and view the website at `http://0.0.0.0:4000`

+### Local Machine
-If you want to develop the website with a local webserver running, theres a few prerequisites:
+If you want to develop the website on your local machine, theres a few prerequisites:

 - Ruby `3.1.0`
 - Bundler `>2.3.3` (to install just `gem install bundler`)